MominObaid/GymLog/README.md

 •Sort: User can sort workout by chiping on this week's workout, so that only that week's workout will be listed.

+•AI: AI chatbot that help user about workouts or form or anything related to workout